Efficiency Guarantees from Data: Sponsored Search Auction: Model, Methodology and Data Analysis

-We applied our analysis to the BingAds auctions.
+\paragraph{Data Analysis} We applied our analysis to the BingAds sponsored search auction system.
 We analyzed eleven phrases from multiple thematic categories.
 For each phrase we retrieved data of auctions for the phrase for the period of a week.
-For each phrase and bidder that participated in the auctions for the phrase we computed the allocation curve and by simulating the auctions for the week and computing what would have happened at each auction for each possible bid an advertiser could submit.
-We discretized the bid space and assumed a hard upper bound on the bid amount.
+For each phrase and bidder that participated in the auctions for the phrase we computed the allocation curve by simulating the auctions for the week under any alternative bid an advertiser could submit (bids are multiples of cents).